delcourtfl/stream-play-server/README.md

     - Gamepad inputs should be reflected in (almost) realtime on the display
     - Enjoy

 ## Technologies Used

-- HTML, CSS, and JavaScript (for the browser client).
+- HTML, CSS, and JavaScript (for the browser client/host instance).
-- Golang for everything else.
+- Golang for the input management, the webserver and signaling server.
 - [WebRTC](https://webrtc.org/) for low latency media transmission.
-- [FFmpeg](https://www.ffmpeg.org/) for media capture and RTP streaming.
 - [ViGEm](https://github.com/ViGEm/ViGEmBus) for game controller emulation.
 - [GamepadAPI](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API) for input reading.